You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 Bearish trends will end when the market reaches a price where no passive sellers are looking to sell.

-A passive buyer or seller is simply a buyer or seller who is more interested in long term gains versus someone like us day trading.
+A passive buyer or seller is simply a buyer or seller who is more interested in long term gains versus a day trader looking to scalp profit out of smaller moves.

 Unfinished auctions in themselves aren’t a trading strategy.
 As you will see later, I use unfinished auctions to help confirm if a high or low was put in and a potential new trend.
 They are very useful to validate trades and I will also use them for price targets seen later.